ZGChung/tal_hackathon/RENDER_ENV_SETUP.md

 ### Backend Service Environment Variables

 1. Go to your **tal-hackathon-backend** service → **Environment** tab
-2. Add/Update these variables:
+2. Add this **REQUIRED** variable:

 ```
 DEEPSEEK_API_KEY=YOUR-DEEPSEEK-API-KEY-HERE
 ```

+3. (Optional) For better security, also add:

 ```
 ALLOWED_ORIGINS=https://tal-hackathon-frontend.onrender.com
 ```

+**Note:**
-**Note:** Replace `tal-hackathon-frontend.onrender.com` with your actual frontend URL from Render dashboard.
+- Replace `tal-hackathon-frontend.onrender.com` with your actual frontend URL from Render dashboard
+- If `ALLOWED_ORIGINS` is not set, CORS will allow all origins (works for initial deployment, but less secure)

 ### Frontend Service Environment Variables